 document.baseURI and the sink was

-So when you see this either you need to do the necessary code changes to avoid being vulnerable to DOM XSS or you need to add encoding accordingly.
+Whenever you see this situation, you need to either make the necessary code changes to eliminate the DOM XSS vulnerability or add suitable encoding.

 Below is a list of sources and sinks which are typically targeted in DOM XSS attacks.
-Note that this is not a complete list but you can figure out the pattern, anything that can be controlled by an attacker in a source and anything that can lead to script execution in a sink.
+Note that this is not a complete list, but you get the idea: anything that can be controlled by an attacker is a source and anything that can lead to script execution is a sink.

-The best way to fix DOM based cross-site scripting is to use the right output method (sink).
-For example if you want to use user input to write in a
+The best way to fix DOM based cross-site scripting and improve web application security is to use the right output method (sink).
+For example, if you want to use user input to write into a

-<div> element don’t use innerHtml, instead use innerText/textContent.
-This will solve the problem, and it is the right way to remediate DOM based XSS vulnerbilities.
+textContent.
+This will solve the problem and is the correct way to remediate DOM-based XSS vulnerabilities.

-Finally, to fix the problem in our initial code, instead of trying to encode the output correctly which is a hassle and can easily go wrong we would simply use element.textContent to write it in a content like this:
+Finally, to fix the problem in our initial code example, instead of trying to encode the output correctly, which is a hassle and can easily go wrong, we would simply use

 <b>Current URL:</b> <span id="contentholder"></span>